collective live+work spaces

 Library

-Decorative seagrass, likely 3 chaise longue, bookcase and some trinkets.
+Decorative seagrass, likely 3 chaise longue or a mix of second hand armchairs, bookcase and some trinkets.

 Lounge